Do you want to become a travel writer? The job sounds alluring, doesn’t it?

 The following books are the best travel writing books currently available.
 They cover topics ranging from craft to careers, from pitching to press-trips, and from blogging to breaking into the business.
-While many of the books on the list have overlapping information, each one offers something unique that will help you better understand the realities of travel writing in the early 21st century.
-The books are listed in alphabetical order.
+The books cover much of the same information, but each one offers a unique perspective to help you better understand the realities of travel writing in the early 21st century.

 A Sense of Place: Great Travel Writers Talk About Their Craft, Lives, and Inspiration by Michael Shapiro

 What better way to learn than from the masters?
 Not so much a how-to guide than the stories and advice of successful authors, A Sense of Place is a who’s-who list of the world’s greatest travel writers interviewed by Michael Shapiro.
 Among the writers Michel interviewed are Jan Morris, Bill Bryson, Pico Iyer, and Paul Theroux (the two latter authors I interviewed on the Travel Writing World podcast).

 How to Be a Travel Writer by Don George